 SA to face Excessive Court docket if financial institution tax goes forward

-The most important Australian banks will take the South Australian Authorities to the Excessive Court docket if it introduce their proposed financial institution tax, the Australian Bankers’ Affiliation (ABA) introduced yesterday.
+The foremost Australian banks will take the South Australian Authorities to the Excessive Court docket if it introduce their proposed financial institution tax, the Australian Bankers’ Affiliation (ABA) introduced yesterday.

-ABA Chief Govt Anna Bligh has criticised the tax, stating that the SA Authorities will face a Excessive Court docket problem because the state is one which “must create extra jobs and encourage companies to speculate, not introduce new taxes”.
+ABA Chief Govt Anna Bligh has criticised the tax, stating that the SA Authorities will face a Excessive Court docket problem because the state is one which “must create extra jobs and encourage companies to take a position, not introduce new taxes”.

 What’s the SA financial institution tax?